 New York Rangers Roster Finally Has Much-Needed Grit and Physicality

 The New York Rangers had a ton going for them last season; a vastly talented offense, youthful speed, a couple of first-round draft picks, and a defensive core that turned out to be wildly adaptive.
 The one thing the team was missing was a lack of consistent physicality that would put fear into their opponents.
-This 2021 offseason, the front office not only acknowledged that lack of toughness but finally took strides to address it.

 The Rangers picked up the contracts of Barclay Goodrow from the Stanley Cup-winning Tampa Bay Lightning, Jarred Tinordi from the Boston Bruins, and Ryan Reaves from the Vegas Golden Knights.
 Yes, the team had a couple of gritty players the past two seasons, who will be relied on again this season, but they were always missing something more.
 New York also has several young players slotted in to throw their weight around more consistently.